-- violation within ten calendar days, then the City Manager may do one, all, or any combination of the following: - (1) Declare a material breach of the contract and exercise the contractual remedies thereunder, which may include but not be limited to termination of the contract. - (2) Declare the contractor to be non-responsible in accordance with the procedures set forth in Section 22.3004(f). - (3) Debar the contractor pursuant to Chapter 2, Article 2, Division 8 of the Municipal Code. - (f) A bidder who is denied the award of a contract because the bidder is not considered to be responsible may contest the City's determination pursuant to the bid protest provisions in Section 22.3017(b). - (g) A contractor who is determined to be non-responsible and ineligible to bid on public works contracts through the prequalification process may contest the City's determination pursuant to this Section. - (1) The City Manager shall notify the contractor of the determination of non-responsibility in writing sent by first class, certified or express mail.
+- (1) Declare a material breach of the contract and exercise the contractual remedies thereunder, which may include but not be limited to termination of the contract. - (2) Declare the contractor to be non-responsible in accordance with the procedures set forth in Section 22.3004(f). - (3) Debar the contractor pursuant to Chapter 2, Article 2, Division 8 of the Municipal Code. - (f) A bidder who is denied the award of a contract because the bidder is not considered to be responsible may contest the City's determination pursuant to the bid protest provisions in Section 22.3017(b). - (g) A contractor who is determined to be non-responsible and ineligible to bid on public works contracts through the prequalification process may contest the City's determination pursuant to this Section. - (1) The City Manager shall notify the contractor of the determination of non-responsibility in writing sent by first class, certified or express mail.
 The notice shall set forth the reasons for the City's determination.
 The effective date of the notice is the date that the notice is deposited in the mail. - (2) The contractor must request a hearing if it desires to contest the City's determination of non-responsibility.
-The request must be in writing and received by the City Department administering the prequalification program, no later than 5:00 p.m. on the tenth calendar deadline to submit a request for a hearing shall be extended to 5:00 p.m. on the first business day following such weekend or holiday. - The hearing shall be held before the City Council's Budget and contest the City's determination of non-responsibility and to present evidence that the contractor has the necessary quality, fitness and capacity to perform the work.
+The request must be in writing and received by the City Department administering the prequalification program, no later than 5:00 p.m. on the tenth calendar -PAGE 9 OF 47- day after the effective date of the City's notice.
+The contractor's request shall address the reasons for the City's determination of nonresponsibility set forth in the City's notice and explain why the contractor is responsible.

+- (3) If the tenth calendar day falls on a weekend or City holiday, the deadline to submit a request for a hearing shall be extended to 5:00 p.m. on the first business day following such weekend or holiday. - (4) The hearing shall be held before the City Council's Budget and Finance Committee.
+At such hearing, the contractor will be allowed to contest the City's determination of non-responsibility and to present evidence that the contractor has the necessary quality, fitness and capacity to perform the work.
 The Budget and Finance Committee shall make a determination upholding or rejecting the City's determination.
 A decision by the Budget and Finance Committee shall be final and exhaust the contractor's administrative remedies. - (5) The procedure and time limits set forth in this Section are mandatory and are the contractor's sole and exclusive remedy.
 Failure to comply with these procedures and time limits shall constitute a waiver of any right to further contest the City's determination of non-responsibility. - (h) The City Manager shall maintain a list of contractors that have been determined to be non-responsible by the City.
 After two years from the date the contractor has been determined to be non-responsible, the contractor may request removal from the list by the City Manager.
 If the contractor can satisfy the City Manager that the contractor has the necessary quality, fitness, and capacity to perform work in accordance with the criteria set forth in Section 22.3004(a), its name shall be removed from the list.
 Unless otherwise removed from the list by the City Manager, names shall remain on the list for five years from the date of declaration of non-responsibility.